 Currently, Christina is interested in working with teenagers, adults, and couples who may be experiencing difficulty in their day-to-day lives due to stress, depression, anxiety, life transitions, addictions, or self-esteem issues.
 Christina’s most positive therapeutic results have stemmed from a collaboration of Solution-Focused Therapy, Narrative Therapy, and Cognitive Behavioral Therapy to allow individuals to challenge negative thinking and to implement problem-solving strategies.

 SHERYL STIFFLER, LMFT

-Accepting New Clients: No
+Accepting New Clients: NO (Video Therapy Sessions Only)

 Expertise: Kids (6 yr and up), Adults and Couples.
 ADHD, Addiction, Anger, Anxiety, CBT, Christian Counseling, Depression, Life adjustment, LGBTQIA, Mindfulness, Marriage Counseling, Solution Focused Therapy, Trauma

 Making a decision to begin counseling can bring hope and relief, and also be scary or intimidating.
 Sheryl’s desire is to create a safe and comfortable refuge where clients can explore and express feelings, identify solutions, and grow in their ability to develop healthy, supportive relationships.
 Helping individuals, couples, and children cope with challenges in their lives and not only recover but become stronger and more resilient is Sheryl’s priority as a therapist, using evidence-based practices such as Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.
 Supporting people who want to reduce or eliminate habits that are no longer beneficial for them, such as smoking or substance use, is an area in which Sheryl takes a non-judgmental and positive approach.